aranc23/puppet-delta_dumper/README.md

 ### Setup Requirements

-delta-dumper defaults to writing to /var/delta-dumper/backups and logging to /var/log or ~/var/log for non-root users.
-Changing the paramters backup_location and log_location does not cause this module (or delta-dumper itself) to create the configured directories.
+delta-dumper defaults to writing to /var/delta-dumper/backups and logging to /var/log/delta-dumper or ~/.local/state/delta-dumper for non-root users.
+Changing the paramter backup_location does not cause this module (or delta-dumper itself) to create the configured directory.
+The log directory will however be created by delta-dumper if needed.

 ### Beginning with delta_dumper